 To open an account in Germany, you, of course, need money.
 But that is just the beginning of the requirements.
 You will also need to produce a passport or other official ID.
 You may also be asked to show that registration form you received at the local registry office (Meldestelle), along with your residence permit.

 The most common and convenient account is the current account or checking account (Girokonto), which allows you to put in and take out money as you need it.
 The banks will even extend you a credit line, which can amount to thousands of euros, depending on your regular monthly income.
-Most banks charge you a monthly maintenance fee for your current account, usually billed quarterly.
-If you come from a country where current or checking accounts are absolutely free, sometimes even laced with extras for the customer, you may find this practice strange.
+Most banks charge you a monthly management fee for your current account, usually billed quarterly.
+If you come from a country where current or checking accounts are absolutely free, you may find this practice strange.

 There are options for earning higher interest on your savings, as long as you do not need ready access to your money.
-These accounts include fixed-term deposits and money market accounts, and their terms can run from one month to five years.
+Such accounts include fixed-term deposits and money market accounts, and the terms can run from one month to five years.
 The longer you keep your money in these accounts, the higher the interest you earn on them.